Truth or Consequences: Broadcast history

 Ralph Edwards stated he got the idea for a new radio program from a favorite childhood parlor game, "Forfeits".
-The show premiered on NBC Radio on March 23, 1940, and was an instant hit with listeners.
+The show premiered on NBC Radio on March 23, 1940.

 Truth or Consequences was the first game show to air on broadcast television, airing as a one-time experiment on the first day of New York station WNBT's commercial program schedule on July 1, 1941.
 However, the series did not appear on TV again until 1950, when the medium had caught on commercially.
 On September 6, 1950, WCBS-TV in New York City began local broadcasts of kinescopes of episodes that had been broadcast on KTTV in Los Angeles.
 Phillip Morris sponsored the series in New York.

-The program originated as a prime time series, airing on CBS from Sept.
-7, 1950, to May 31, 1951, hosted by Edwards.
+The program originated as a prime time series, airing on CBS from September 7, 1950, to May 31, 1951, hosted by Edwards.
 Three years later, it returned on NBC with Jack Bailey (of Queen for a Day) as host, this time running from May 18, 1954, to September 28, 1956.
-Only three months after its demise, NBC launched a new daytime version on Dec.
-31 of that year, with radio personality Bob Barker at the helm.
+NBC launched a new daytime version on December 31 of that year, with radio personality Bob Barker at the helm.
 This run not only marked the start of a hugely successful television career for Barker, but also became the longest-running incarnation of Truth or Consequences yet, airing until September 24, 1965.
 During Barker's run, another prime time version was attempted, this one with actor Steve Dunne emceeing, which ran on NBC from December 13, 1957, to June 6, 1958.